Zadar to Zagreb bus

 Our bus partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, bus carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.

 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the bus or in stations.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 3 hours and 35 minutes to cover the 198 kilometers from Zadar to Zagreb.
+The bus takes an average of 3 hours and 35 minutes to cover the 123 miles from Zadar to Zagreb.
 However, the fastest bus only takes 3 hours and 30 minutes.
 It's the perfect amount of time to take a nap, get some work done, or watch a movie.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 Friday is the busiest travel day for buses as people head from Zadar to Zagreb for the weekend.
 If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.